Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 #

-You can dowload the resourcepack made in this guide for reference [Here](TutorialShader.zip)
+You can download the resourcepack made in this guide for reference [Here](https://github.com/Nettakrim/Souper-Secret-Settings/raw/main/ResourcepackGuide/TutorialShader.zip)